The role of bacteria and mast cells is an emerging area of medical research.

 Intra-cellular bacteria can be difficult to pick up on standard testing panels as it is not easily found in urine, blood, or stool tests.

-An ultrasound is typically used to pick up intra-cellular bacteria although Dr. Klinghardt uses ART ( a medical form of kinesiology) testing, which I find extremely accurate.
+An ultrasound is typically used to pick up intra-cellular bacteria, although Dr. Klinghardt uses ART (an advanced form of kinesiology) testing, which I find highly accurate.

 Much of the focus within medicine has been on mast cells and their relationship to the mediators they release.

-This has led to much discussion about anti-inflammatory and mast cell stabilizing substances which whilst helpful are little more than a band-aid.
+This has led to much discussion about anti-inflammatory and mast cell stabilizing substances which, while helpful, are little more than a band-aid.

 From a functional health perspective, the issue is not whether the mast cell is causing a chemical cascade but what is causing that cascade.
 This blog post outlines the link between pathogenic bacteria and mast cells.

-In my observation, even in the most sensitive of people, progress can be made through addressing bacterial infections.
+In my observation, even in the most sensitive people, progress can be made by addressing bacterial infections.

 Kulka, Marianna, et al. “Mast cells, which interact with Escherichia coli, up-regulate genes associated with innate immunity and become less responsive to Fc?RI-mediated activation.”
 Journal of leukocyte biology 79.2 (2006): 339-350.